IDeaLab-uni-graz/amml-python-base/README.md

 whereas only the CPU version is provided for ARM64.

 > [!WARNING]
-> The ROCm support is **currently unsupported**.
+> The ROCm version (for GPU acceleration in Pytorch) is **currently unsupported**.
 >
 > In the `Dockerfile` (and accompanying `docker-compose.yaml`) there is a ROCm version (both in slim- and full variants).
 > It is based on `ubuntu:24.04` and we manually add Python, Pytorch and ROCm, because we tried to decrease the size of the Docker image
-> (the size of the compressed official image `rocm/pytorch` is around 25 GBs).
+> (the size of the compressed official image `rocm/pytorch` is around 25 GBs, uncompressed 55 GBs).
 Unfortunately, it has very little effect on the resulting filesize.
 >
-> Moreover, the status at the moment is that we override the HSA GFX version
-> (defaults to 11.0.0, the only one build in the runner) to use a more general, less optimized
+> Moreover, the status at the moment is that we override the HSA GFX version to use a more general, less optimized
 > ROCm HIP drivers.
-This is done because AMD iGPUs are not officially supported with ROCm (it seems the official Docker image had some issues with this).
+This is done because AMD iGPUs are not officially supported with ROCm
+> (it seems the official Docker image had some issues with this).
 >
-> Lastly, I tried to benchmark pytorch on CPU and using the ROCm acceleration (see `tests/test_cpu_vs_gpu.py`)
+> Lastly, I (@sceptri on Lenovo Yoga 7 2-in-1 14AKP10) tried to benchmark pytorch on CPU and using the ROCm acceleration (see `tests/test_cpu_vs_gpu.py`)
 > ```
 > Initialisation of tensors
 > CPU_time =  0.2050325870513916